Cybersecurity Plan

 Stay Up to Date

 Software updates are essential for your electronic devices to function securely.
-Ensure all software, applications, and operating systems are always updated and patched with the latest security patches, by doing you are a less attractive target for cyber-attackers.
+Ensure all software, applications, and operating systems are always updated and patched with the latest security patches to make yourself a less attractive target for cyber-attackers.

 Click here to learn more about security patches and updates.